-Client admission control is implemented on a per radio basis and is currently only supported on 802.11n APs.
+Client admission control is implemented on a per radio basis and is supported on 802.11n and 802.11ac APs.

 Client Load Balancing

 Enabling load balancing can improve WLAN performance by helping to spread the wireless client load between nearby access points, so that one AP does not get overloaded while another sits idle.